Manage access to sensitive data with Data Access Control

 Set access for specific categories of sensitive data

 Setting access levels is a two-stage process.
 First, classify your data.
-When that’s complete, you can set up permissions.
+After that's complete, set up permissions.

 DAC applies only to properties.
 It doesn't apply to definitions or metadata.